On Native American Land, Contact Tracing Is Saving Lives

 “Each day he looked marginally worse,” McAuley recalled.
 “On our third visit, he came outside and sat on a bench, visibly breathless.
 We walked with him to the bird feeder in his yard and back.”

-Armstrong’s blood oxygen level fell to the 80% range, dangerously low.
+Armstrong’s blood oxygen level fell to the 80% range, far below normal.
 He was hospitalized and given oxygen.
 After he was discharged, Close returned to Armstrong’s home to check on him.

 He was improving — but his wife, Ramona, 54, looked terrible.
 “I wasn’t feeling good,” she recalled.
 “I had a headache and a fever and body aches.”